saucelabs/sauce-docs/docs/performance/one-page.md

 |`timeToFirstInteractive`|The amount of time it takes for a page to be able to reliably respond to user input.|seconds|
 |`totalBlockingTime`|The amount of time that elapses between `firstContentfulPaint` and `timeToFirstInteractive`, which is a key indicator of lag.|seconds|

+#### Detailed Metric Values

-Detailed metric values can be found in performance.json.
+Detailed metric values can be found in the `performance.json` log file.
 This file is generated when speedo is run with `-l` parameter.<br />
-The log file consists following metrics:
+The log file consists of the following metrics:

 |Metric|Description|
 |---|------|
-`rrt`|Specifies the time it took for any redirects to happen.
+`rrt`|The time it takes for any redirects to happen.
 `load`|The amount of time it takes for all page objects and dependent resources to be loaded.
-`score`|Overall Lighthouse performance score.
+`score`|The overall Lighthouse performance score.
-`maxRtt`|Specifies max time it took for any redirects to happen.
+`maxRtt`|The maximum amount of time it takes for any redirects to happen.
-`numFonts` / `fontCount`|Number of fonts for webpage to render.
+`numFonts` / `fontCount`|The number of fonts for the webpage to render.
 `numTasks`|Total number of tasks run by a browser during a request.
 `numTasksOverXms`|Total number of tasks run by a browser during a request that took more that X milliseconds.
 `fontSize`|Size of the rendered fonts.